NeuroSenko/image-caption-webui/README.md

 ```

 ### Use only single GPU
-If you have multiple GPUs and want to use only one of them, you can add this command in `start.bat` scripg before `python.app` call:
+If you have multiple GPUs and want to use only one of them, you can add this command in `start.bat` scripg before `python app.py` call:
 ```
 set CUDA_VISIBLE_DEVICES=0
 ```